 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 How Much Does It Cost to Sell a House?

-Real estate attorney fees
+Real estate commissions

 Real estate taxes